sumi-dj/group1_project/HOW_TO_RUN.md

 # group1_project
 Jst foods is a food delivery application made by group1.
 Team leader Diptoprava Jana .
 Other team-members are spandana,tejwaswini,sivasankar,jagan mohan.
 HOW TO RUN OUR PROJECT:-
 In this project we have 4 rest apis: customer,menu,cart and delivery partner.
-Customer and cart both under Group1-jst-food1.
-All the apis have different ports.
-1.After extracting and setting up the backend please update the password of workbench in all the api's src/main/resources-> application.properties .
+Customer and cart both under Group1-jst-food1 1.After extracting and setting up the backend please update the password of workbench in all the api's src/main/resources-> application.properties .
-Create a database called jstfood in workbench or you can change as you like , just have to change the application.properties accordingly. in workbench.
+Create a database called jstfood in workbench or you can change as you like , just have to change the application.properties accordingly in workbench.
 2.Please run all 3 apis in the backend folder.(Group1-jst-food1,menu,delivery partner.)All have different ports.
 To make sure our application is working fine we need all 3 to run simultaneously.